ResEnv/chain-api/README.md

 The docker configuration creates an .htpassword file with username `yoda` and password `123` that you can use to `POST` data to the API.

+### Re-building Docker Boxes

+If you change the versions in the `setup.py` file then those packages will need to be re-installed every time you run the docker box.
+Re-building will lock in these changes and speed up docker boot times.

+To re-build the boxes:

+1. run `./build.sh` from the `docker/base` directory
+2. run `./build.sh` from the `docker/dev` directory

 # Chain API Production Server Setup Instructions